xelato/taranaki/README.md

 ### Compat library
 Compatibility layer, so that code you write can pass type checks and be validated before executing it on a server.

+### taranaki.configure()
+Configure connection.

 ### @taranaki.function()
-This decorator delegates parts of your Python program for remote execution on a Taranaki-enabled server.
+This decorator delegates parts of your Python program for remote execution on a Taranaki server.

 ```
 """